 There are a million ways to take a beautiful photo of Washington DC’s cherry blossoms.
 They’re truly spectacular, and it’s pretty much a case of point your camera, close your eyes, and click.

-But in case you’re interested in shooting something along these lines, here’s a quick how-to guide for how this was taken.
+But in case you’re interested in shooting something similar, here’s a quick how-to guide for how I took this photo.

 Washington DC’s cherry blossoms are a famous springtime attraction, and the most famous ones are around the Tidal Basin area.
 If you head to the Jefferson Memorial, FDR Memorial, or MLK Memorial you’ll be right in the thick of them.
 You can find more detailed information here.